QUALITATIVE RESEARCH II: DATA ANALYSIS Syllabus

 Upon successfully completing this course, students will be able to:

-- manage textual data files effectively to ensure ease of use and participant confidentiality
+- Manage qualitative data files efficiently and effectively to ensure ease of use and participant confidentiality

-- use the basic functions of a computer software program for coding and analysis of textual data
+- Have a basic understanding about the role of computer software in coding and analysis of textual data

 Please see the course Session for a full list of dates and items for this course.